wp-plugins/easyrotator-for-wordpress/readme.txt

 To learn how to create an images-only layout for your rotator, see [this article](http://www.dwuser.com/support/easyrotator/kb/images-only-layout/).

+= Is it possible to add Pinterest sharing buttons to my rotators? =

+We recently released an add-on that enables social sharing for rotators.
+By default, options are included for Pinterest, Twitter and Facebook; these can be customized if desired.
+To learn more, see [this article](http://www.dwuser.com/education/content/free-add-on-social-sharing-for-easyrotator/).

 = What types of video can I use in a rotator? =

 To learn more about what video types are supported and how to integrate video, see [this article](http://www.dwuser.com/support/easyrotator/kb/video-faqs/).